darkpatternsdigital/openapi-generators/generators/dotnetstandard-client/OpenApiCodegen.Client/README.md

     ```
 - `overrideNames` is a dictionary of schema URIs to the namespace-qualified C#
   type name to use for the generated class.
 (Note: this feature is still experimental and may change or be removed in a later relaese.)

+### Schema extensions

+Extensions in OpenAPI documents are additional properties, starting with `x-`
+that can go nearly anywhere in an OpenAPI 3.0 document.
+The following extensions
+are available:

+- `x-dotnet-type-namespace` overrides the namespace for a single schema.
+This is
+  a higher-priority than settings within the csproj but lower priority than
+  individual schema name overrides in the options file.
+- `x-dotnet-type-name` overrides the type name for a single schema.
+This is
+  a higher-priority than settings within the csproj but lower priority than
+  individual schema name overrides in the options file.